CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 will open the skill and perform an intent if applicable.
 Intents can be activated at the same time as, or after opening the skill.

+# Help

+Saying phrases such as:

+- "Help"
+- "Help me"

+will prompt Alexa to tell the user the range of functionalities available within the skill.

 # Explain Tech Hub